 This protocol recognizes the potential for in-transit shipments to be a pathway of introduction or spread of plant pests in Canada.
 Plant pests can have significant negative impacts on Canadian agriculture, forestry and environment resources, commerce that relies on those sectors, and access to export markets for Canadian plants and plant products.
 This interim protocol was developed to address an immediate need to provide guidance and outline the phytosanitary requirements for specific origins and transit routes.
-A comprehensive in-transit policy and program for plant health is under development and will provide a more predictable, risk-based approach to safeguarding in-transit shipments from all origins, for all modes of transport and all transit routes.
+A comprehensive in-transit program for plant health is under development and will provide a more predictable, risk-based approach to safeguarding in-transit shipments from all origins, for all modes of transport and all transit routes.

 In-transit means the movement from a foreign country, through Canada, to a foreign country.